By Dr. Henry Wu.

 Home oral hygiene

 Home oral hygiene should include brushing morning and night and flossing every day.
-On occasion if these are not sufficient to maintain a healthy mouth we may suggest supplemental gels or night guards to protect your teeth.
+On occasion, if these are not sufficient to maintain a healthy mouth we may suggest supplemental gels or night guards protect your teeth.

 Some helpful hints for effective home oral hygiene:

 - Use a small or medium-sized toothbrush to ensure you get around tight corners and avoid hard bristled brushes as they can contribute to tooth wear.

 - Use a circular motion and hold the brush at 45 degrees to your tooth surfaces.